conc2304/audio-visualizer/vyzby-app/README.md

   * Visualizer menu has a layer selector to control individual layers
   * Visualizer menu has control that randomize and reset the parameters of each layer
   * Visualizer menu has a toggle to show/hide form fields for auxilliary input
+  * Visualizer has a 'Layer Library' to select a new layer to the composition
   * Toggling the aux input shows/hides inputs to control layer parameters with keyboard strokes
   * Selecting a layer shows the layer controller menu
   * Layer controller menu is broken up into expansion lists for each parameter category